 Landlords must provide all tenants of multiple dwellings with both hot and cold water.
-Hot water must register at or above a constant temperature of I20 degrees at the tap.
-If a tub or shower is equipped with an anti-scald valve that prevents the hot water temperature from exceeding I20 degrees, the minimum hot water temperature for that tub or shower is I10 degrees (NY Multiple Residence Law § I70).
-In single-family dwellings, kitchen sinks, toilets, laundry facilities, bathtubs and showers shall be supplied with hot or tempered and cold running water in accordance with the International Plumbing Code.
+Hot water must register at or above a constant temperature of 120 degrees at the tap.
+If a tub or shower is equipped with an anti-scald valve that prevents the hot water temperature from exceeding 120 degrees, the minimum hot water temperature for that tub or shower is 110 degrees (NY Multiple Residence Law § 170).